Collaborators:

 Figma, UX Rsearch

-Project Overview:
+Project Overview

 For our semester-long UX project, we were tasked with designing a library app, applying the full range of UX skills we developed throughout the course.
 From user research and competitive analysis to wireframing and prototyping, we worked through each stage of the design process.
 Toward the end, feedback from a design coach helped us refine and polish our final product.
+As avid readers, our team set out to solve a modern challenge: Capturing and sustaining attention in a fast-paced world.

 User Persona